utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

   - ... ...
   ```

-- Update
+- **Update**

-  After creation, the `n` client cells should have same data.

-  The client cell who has the same ID as the `tip_client_id` in the info cell,
-  we consider that it has the latest data.

-  The client cell who has the next ID of the  `tip_client_id` in the info cell,
+  The SPV client cell which ID matches the `tip_client_id` of the SPV info cell contains the most recent data, the SPV client cell next
-  we consider that it has the oldest data.
-These client cells form a ring, where
-  the next ID after `n-1` is `0`.
+  in the sequence after the `tip_client_id` of the info cell holds the oldest data.
+This sequence arrangement of cells forms a loop
+  where after the last cell (`ID = n`), it wraps around back to the first cell (`ID = 0`).

-  Once we update the Bitcoin SPV instance, we put the new data into the client
-  cell which has the oldest data, and update the `tip_client_id` in the client
+  Once the Bitcoin SPV instance is updated, the new data will be put into the client cell that currently has the oldest data.
+Also,
-  info cell to its ID.

-  Do the above step in repetition.
+  the `tip_client_id` in the SPV info cell will be replaced by the `ID` of the SPV client cell that just received the new data.
+This SPV
+  info cell now becomes the new "latest data" holder.

   The structure of this kind of transaction is as follows: